kaylanguyen1/bakingforacause/README.md

-# Club Website
-Multi-page website built with React + Vite then hosted on GitHub Pages.
+# Club Website built with React + Vite then hosted on GitHub Pages
----

 ## Instructions for Starting a React + Vite Project